Pecneb/CarSpaceOccupacy/README.md

 - Yolo -> BBox dataset
   - Feature vector: 4-5 Bbox params
 - Josolt parameterek: Sebesseg, Gyorsulas, Kamerahoz valo mozgasi irany, kamera pozicio

+Find the plane with the K mat by the line at the infinity, camera viewing rays